Perspective

 instead of, legal commitment (wedding) - specially following a prior divorce.

-See this typical research report
+See this brief research report

 suggesting that unmarried families break up more often than married ones.